 - Uses divisive touch controls

-Arguably the biggest changes to the 1000X are found in the design of the headphones: they’re lighter than last year and more form-fitting as well.
+Arguably the biggest changes to the 1000X are found in the design of the headphones: they’re lighter than the previous model and more form-fitting as well.

 Weight-wise, the headphones shed about 1 ounce (22 grams) off last year’s design.
 That might not seem like a big deal, but considering you’ll be wearing these for an extended period of time like, say, a transcontinental flight, every ounce helps.

 The other design change is the new flush fit that changes out the old padding on the bridge for something a bit more cushiony.
 This makes the headphones more comfortable but also significantly less dorky when they’re on your head.
 Sony’s also deepened the earcup and changed out the silver accents on the side of the headphones for a copper tone instead.

 Finally, the last change Sony made is swapping out the microUSB port on the right earcup for a USB Type-C that could either reduce or increase the amount of cables you need to carry around with you depending on which other gadgets you carry around in your bag.

 Outside of the minor tweaks, these are still relatively minimalist headphones – which really appeals to the business-class customer Sony is targeting.

 The 1000XM3 comes in only two colors – an all-black or grey-silver – and beyond an engraved Sony logo above each earcup, are totally nondescript.
 These are designed to sound good and feel comfortable to wear - they're not flashy like Beats headphones.